Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us001/01.requirements-engineering/Readme.md

 **From the specifications document:**

-an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities
+"an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities"

 When creating multipurpose teams, the number of members and the set of skills that must be covered are crucial.
 **From the client clarifications:**

-> **Question:** Hello, I have some questions about the US01:
-Question:** Which information can be introduced to create a new skill?
+> **Question:** Hello, I have some questions about the US01: Which information can be introduced to create a new skill?
-Question:** Which information is mandatory for creating a new skill?
+Which information is mandatory for creating a new skill?
-Question:** Which are the skills accepted?
+Which are the skills accepted?
 Or should we enable the HRM to introduce anything as a skill?

 > **Answer:** The skill name;
 The skill name;